kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-07-14-microsoft-annual-report-financial-overview-and-analysis.md

 ## ✈️ High-Level Overview of Microsoft's Financial Statements (Charts & Key Takeaways)

 In this part of the article, you can find a visual summary of key metrics from Microsoft's financial statements and also key takeaways from them.
 Below the takeaway, you will find different visualization of the income statement, cash flow statement, and balance sheet that you can explore.
 If you are more of a classic table person, I have you covered too.

-Numbers source is [Microsoft's annual report (K-10)](https://www.sec.gov/Archives/edgar/data/789019/000156459019027952/msft-10k_20190630.htm) that the company submits to the Security and Exchange Commission (SEC) and also other documents that Microsoft provided for investors.
-You can find them on [Microsoft's investor relation website](https://www.microsoft.com/en-us/investor), including conference call recordings and their transcripts.

 I intentionally won't go into too much detail here, since the purpose of this part of the article is to give you a bird eyes view of the main developments in Microsoft's financials.
 If you aren't satisfied with the level of detail, don't worry, we will soon get to it in the following part of the article.